FunderburkM/TickingPluginDocs/README.md

 The Plugin's Friendly name is `Mono Tick`, but its technical name in source code is `CM_Tick_Module`.
 The name has maintained due to legacy reasons.

 ## Locating Plugin Sample Files

+**The plugin comes with sample content that you can check and test for.
+This Sample content is not required to be used for the plugin to work but rather serves as a point of reference**.

 Go to Content Folder -> All.
 It should appear as either `CM_Tick_Module Content` or `Mono Tick Content`.
 If it doesn't show up after enabling the plugin and restarting the project, check that the correct show option is enabled in the content browser settings panel.